peachdocs/docs/en-US/howto/documentation.md

 ## Links

-Rendering links in Peach is pretty much same as all the other places:
+Rendering links in Peach basically works the same way as anywhere else:

 - Link to page in the same level: `[Webhook](webhook)`.
 - Link to directory page: `[Introduction](../intro)`.